reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

             Now 'annotatedElements' has everything we need for processing.
 By introspecting the type we know whether it is a Class or a Field.

             The function 'process' returns true if there is only 1 Annotation Processor.
-In case of multiples it returns false.
-In our case we return 'true' since we have only 1.
+In the case of multiples, it returns false.
+In our case, we return 'true' since we have only 1.

         In the process function above, after we have all the Annotation information we need in the Collection 'annotatedElements' we create a method for writing out the corresponding Builder source file for each class annotated with @Builder in our Core module.

 			private void createBuilder(String className, List<String> fieldsToProcess) throws IOException {

-			In this method we loop through a Map which has Key = <Every Class annotated with @Builder in the program> and Values = <Corresponding Fields annotated with @Builder>
+			In this method, we loop through a Map which has Key = <Every Class annotated with @Builder in the program> and Values = <Corresponding Fields annotated with @Builder>

 			We call 'createBuilder' for each Class in a loop and generate the Builder using 2 approaches.
 One is the regular approach of building up a String dynamically using StringBuilder and the other is using the JavaPoet API which accomplishes the same task but keeps the code more concise and readable.

-            Using the regular approach this is how we would basically go about getting the information we need and building the Builder source file of it:
+            Using the regular approach this is how we would go about getting the information we need and building the Builder source file of it:

-                We filter the Class elements to get only the Fields since we will be building our Builder class based of this using the elements Package Name, ClassName, Fields, Setter Methods and the Build Method.
+                We filter the Class elements to get only the Fields since we will be building our Builder class based off this using the elements Package Name, ClassName, Fields, Setter Methods, and the Build Method.

                 ```java